substantic/rain/docs/guide/overview.rst

 Easier Deployment in cloud settings
 -----------------------------------

-The Rust binary is already one staically linked file and one python-only library, making distribution easy and running on PBS is already supported.
+The Rust binary is already one statically linked file and one python-only library, making distribution easy and running on PBS is already supported.
 We would like to add better support for cloud settings, e.g. AWS and Kubernetes.